Driving out today during lockdown 3.0: Here is what you should know

 New Delhi, May 04: While announcing the third phase of the lockdown, new guidelines have been announced by the Centre and state governments.

 The government has allowed private vehicles on the road during the lockdown.
-However the ban on commercial vehicles such as auto rickshaws, e-rickshaws, app based cabs will continue in the red zone.
-Cabs ferrying employees in essential sectors would however be allowed.
+However, the ban on commercial vehicles such as auto rickshaws, e-rickshaws, app-based cabs will continue in the red zone.
+Cabs ferrying employees in essential sectors would, however, be allowed.

 In the case of four wheelers, the number of passengers allowed has been raised to three from the earlier two.
 Now a driver can carry a maximum of two or more occupants in a car during the lockdown.